 You might be familiar with tent or RV camping, and you've likely stayed in a lodge or cabin before.
 You may have even done a few backwoods adventures, backpacking into primitive campsites.

 But have you ever stayed in a yurt?
-Yurts are not new inventions, but they are becoming increasingly popular overnight lodging options, especially across the northern United States.
+Yurts are not new inventions, but they are am increasingly popular overnight lodging option, especially across the northern United States.

 We can't think of a better place to enjoy your first (or next) yurt experience than at one of these gorgeous Washington State Parks!